swcarpentry/DEPRECATED-boot-camps/python-programming/0_Variables_Types.md

    Type "help", "copyright", "credits" or "license" for more information.
    >>>
 ```
+See the three >?
+You type in your commands after that.

 The interpreter can be used as a calculator:

 ```python